 - Leave for the treck with a light backpack

 - If before you first day of trekking, you are staying at Edd Hostel for the night, you can think about 1 extra bag that you would leave with us.
-You would leave 1 bag and retrieve it 2 days later, and the one you would have carried since the Mont, you can leave it with us and retrieve it at the end of your treck.
+You would leave 1 bag and retrieve it 2 days later.
+The one you would have carried since the Mont, you can leave it with us and retrieve it at the end of your treck.
 This means you carry your stuff for 2/3 days and not 5.

 - For useful informations on the GR34, we particularly like: https://itirando.bzh/